suryaansh001/devoryx/README.md

-# Devoryx - AI & ML Solutions
+# Erebor - AI & ML Solutions

 > **Your Data.
 Your Requirements.
 Our Solution.**